Sunday 27 January 2019

 What will the Fruit tree planting workshop cover?

-This workshop will give you the opportunity to get hands-on experience planting a fruit trees with guidance from the tutors.
+This workshop will give you plenty of hands-on experience planting fruit trees with guidance from the tutors.
 We will demonstrate the planting technique we have developed over many years, using techniques and materials which will ensure the best possible start for your trees in a variety of conditions.
+You will also be helping with the development of Racehill Community Orchard.

 Deciding which tree(s) to plant can be a complicated business, but we will briefly look at the basics you need to consider including selecting varieties, rootstocks and pollination.
 We will also touch on how to grow fruit trees in small spaces and plant cordon trees against fences, walls, etc.